 Programs lead to certification in Pennsylvania through the Pennsylvania Department of Education.
 Through inter-state certification agreements, certification is readily achieved in many other states.
-Geneva graduates are assured of general acceptance as teachers of the subject areas for which the college has approved programs.

-The department offers the Bachelor of Science in Education with majors in PK-4 Early Childhood and PK-12 Special Education as well as Secondary Education majors in Biology, Chemistry, English, Math, Physics, and Social Studies.
+Geneva graduates are assured of general acceptance as The department offers the Bachelor of Science in Education with majors in PK-4 Early Childhood and PK-12 Special Education as well as Secondary Education majors in Biology, Chemistry, English, Math, Physics, and Social Studies.
 We also offer Music Education K-12 and Middle Level Education 4-8 with concentrations in English Language Arts, Math, Science, and Social Studies.